 Weight training after the menopause is particularly important.
 The reduction of hormone levels with age has many effects on women’s health and wellbeing.
-When going through the menopause, exercise has been found to be an effective tool in combatting many of the challenges these changes pose.
+When going through menopause, exercise has been found to be an effective tool in combatting many of the challenges these changes pose.

 Menopausal changes include mood fluctuations, a slower metabolism, and guarding against the risk of certain injuries and conditions that increase with age.
 Here we focus upon the core benefits of weight and resistance training after the menopause, and the significant health benefits it provides.